 2 tablespoons chopped shallot or green onions

 Salt and pepper to taste

-2 tablespoons chopped fresh
+2 tablespoons chopped fresh dill weed

 In a medium frying pan over medium heat, melt butter.
 Add shallot or green onions, green peppercorns and saute until onions are soft.
 Add brandy and cook until liquid is reduced by half.
 Add cream and simmer for 2 minutes.
 Season with salt, pepper, and dill.